ehrpg/rules/docs/charactercreation/abilities.md

 Raising an ability score costs the modifier of the new rank times five.
 So if you want to raise an ability from 6 (+1) to 7 (+2) you have to pay ten CCP.
-Lowering works the same way.
+Lowering works the same way, except that you gain that amount of CCP.
+For example by lowering your intelligence form 5 to 4 you gain five CCP.

 ## Your Character